Weight-Loss Recommendations for New Moms

 When to Start

 Before beginning a weight-loss program, it is important to get physician approval.
-It is generally recommended that breastfeeding women wait for 6-8 weeks before attempting active weight loss, as the body needs time to recover from childbirth and establish a good milk supply.
+It is generally recommended that breastfeeding women wait for six to eight weeks before attempting active weight loss, as the body needs time to recover from childbirth and establish a good milk supply.

 Recommendations for Weight Loss

-According to the American College of Obstetricians and Gynecologists (ACOG) a weight loss of 1 pound a week while breastfeeding is safe and does not negatively affect infant growth.2,3 A weight loss of 1 to 2 pounds a week is recommended for new moms who are not nursing.
+According to the American College of Obstetricians and Gynecologists (ACOG) a weight loss of one pound per week while breastfeeding is safe,3 and does not negatively affect infant growth.4 Furthermore, breastfeeding can help accelerate postpartum weight loss.5

 It is especially important when breastfeeding to make wise food choices and eat a wide variety of healthy foods to ensure adequate amounts of vitamins and minerals in breast milk.
 Additionally, most physicians recommend taking a prenatal vitamin while nursing and the American Medical Association recommends taking a multivitamin when following a weight-loss program.

-All breastfeeding women need an extra 500 calories per day to make enough breast milk in order to provide an adequate milk supply.4 Protein needs are also increased from 46 to 71 grams (the equivalent to 3 servings of protein-rich foods) a day when breastfeeding to help preserve the lean body mass needed to help maintain a good milk supply.5
+All breastfeeding women need an extra 500 calories per day to make enough breast milk in order to provide an adequate milk supply.6 Protein needs are also increased from 46 to 71 grams (the equivalent to 3 servings of protein-rich foods) a day when breastfeeding to help preserve the lean body mass needed to help maintain a good milk supply.

 Recommendations for Physical Activity

 Similar to starting any weight-loss program, physician approval should be sought before beginning regular physical activity.
-Research has found that both high and moderate-intensity activity does not affect a mother's ability to breastfeed2 and can help with losing weight and maintaining weight loss.3
+Research has found that moderate-intensity activity does not affect a mother's ability to breastfeed and can help with losing weight and maintaining weight loss.

 The Weight Watchers Approach